 As animal advocates, one of our common overarching educational goals is to help folks who visit our advocacy spaces form a deeper understanding and appreciation of nonhuman animals and their individual agencies, collective power, and importance as members of our global community.
-One of the ways we can do this is by inviting children into our animal sanctuary spaces to nurture their instinctive interconnectedness with farmed animals.
+One of the ways we can do this is by inviting children into our animal sanctuary spaces to nurture their instinctive interconnectedness with A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
 Below, you will find a free downloadable sanctuary education lesson plan for early elementary-age children.
 This lesson plan is the first part of a multi-part sanctuary education program.
 It can be used by sanctuary educators and representatives as a stand-alone lesson or as part of a longterm program.
 The three remaining lesson plans for early elementary-age will be released in sequential order as they are created.

 Some Important Things to Consider